muggy8/improbable/from-me-to-me/K4fSYHh5.md

 If only I didn't ask.

-But Phanna's stomach looked just like mother's during her pregnency.
+But Phanna's stomach looked just like mother's during her pregnancy.

 Phanna's gotta know that too right?

-But he is a half elf so maybe not...
+But he is a half elf, or maybe even a quarter elf, so maybe not...

 Why did I ask...
 I really shouldn't have.